Updated July 2026

 5. Weekly Win-Sharing Rituals

 A structured 5-minute ritual at the top of Monday calls where reps share specific wins — not "I had a good week" but "I got a reply from a prospect who ghosted me for six weeks by sending a personalized video follow-up" — creates compounding motivation across the team.
 Teams that practice win-sharing consistently report higher cohesion and lower voluntary turnover.
-The recognition-driven culture builds over time.
+The recognition-driven seller experience builds over time.
+For specific templates, see our guide to following up on an outstanding quotation.

 6. Development Goals Alongside Quota Goals

-7. Manager Video Check-Ins for Remote and Hybrid Teams
+7. Manager Async Video Check-Ins for Remote and Hybrid Teams

 For distributed sales teams, isolation kills motivation.
 A rep who only sees their manager on crowded Zoom calls is functionally invisible.
-Regular, brief manager video messages — even a 90-second async video at the start of the week — signal presence in a way text messages don't.
-This matters especially for remote SDRs, who have the least experience and the highest need for manager visibility.
-Sending quick video messages to your team works the same way as video outreach to prospects — faster and more personal than you'd expect.
+Regular, brief manager async video check-ins — even a 90-second video at the start of the week — signal presence in a way text messages can't.
+This matters especially for remote SDRs who have the least experience and the highest need for manager visibility.
+Pair this with a structured AI video prospecting cadence so reps see the same personalization technology they use for outreach applied to their own coaching experience.

 Common mistake